 Rocks Are For Breaking

 I break rocks!
-I break things, I don't fix them.
-My wife won't let me touch extension cords: she recently handed me a pair of electric clippers and told me to trim the bushes.
-Four extension cords later (in less than 15 minutes) I finished all of the extension cords without finishing a single bush.
+I don't fix them.
+My wife won't let me touch extension cords anymore.
+She handed me a pair of electric clippers and told me to trim the bushes.
+Four extension cords later (in about 15 minutes) I finished all of the extension cords without finishing a single bush.

 Thank God for duct tape.
 I can fix most things with duct tape, but give me a tool and you will soon wish you had done the job yourself.
-It must be why some of us become geologists and others engineers.
+It must be why some of us are geologists and others engineers.

 You should hear those cords when you cut them.
 Boy do they make a "pop".
-Next, she sent me out to trim a cactus out front.
-Luckily, no one called the cops when I stepped out front with my katana (samurai sword) and traditional samurai uniform, but you could hear the neighbors gossip for months.
+Next, she sent me out to trim a cactus.
+Luckily, no one called the cops when I stepped out front with my katana (samurai sword) and traditional samurai hakama, but you could hear the neighbors gossip for months.
 In one slice, the cactus was lying on the ground begging for mercy.

 When I was a small boy, I remember my teacher asked "what do you want to do when you grow up?"

 "Break rocks", I answered.

 I sensed she misinterpreted what I wanted to do.
 Deep down inside she visualized me wearing stripes with a ball and chain attached to one foot while breaking rocks with a sledge, especially after I buried her 45 RPM records in the sand pile.
 But what the heck - any teacher should be able to take a joke.

 I signed up for karate classes as a teen.
 I was playing in an rock n' roll band and few people in the early 60s respected long hair, so our entire band took up karate for self-preservation.
 When I graduated from high school, I went to a local university and then got a job first as an astronomy lecturer at the Hansen Planetarium.
 While in grad school, the Apollo astronauts brought back rocks for me to conduct mineralogical and geochemical research.
 Boy, were these boring rocks!